 Maroubra is significantly more affordable than its neighbours in the Eastern Suburbs.
-Located 10km from the Sydney CBD, it’s an attractive prospect on the Sydney property market.
+Located 10km from the Sydney CBD, it’s an attractive prospect on the Sydney property market with many green spaces.
 With a stunning beach and excellent public transport, Maroubra is suitable for all residents and the largest suburb in the area.

 The median house price in Maroubra is $2,300,000 for houses and $905,000 for units.
 Property investors can expect to receive $900 a week in rental income for houses with a rental yield of 2%.
 Units can expect to bring in $550 a week with an annual yield of 3.2%.

 Narrabeen has the ideal combination of high rental income, capital growth, and access to beaches.
 An excellent location for families and professionals, Narrabeen boasts a compound growth rate of 10.9% for houses and 8.0% for units in the last five years.

 The average house price is $3,775,000, units are $1,217,500.
 Rental income for houses is especially affluent in Narrabeen, costing renters $1,100 a week.
 With high demand among buyers and continued property growth, it’s a substantial investment opportunity for those that can afford to get into this expensive property market.

 Purchasing property for investment in any Sydney suburb location is likely always to pay off – property prices throughout New South Wales show a trend of solid growth.
 Plus, with the relaxation of international travel, vacancy rates are likely to plummet.
 Our top choices to decide on are strong and stable suburbs that offer excellent investment opportunities.

 Get the latest news and updates from Lendstreet